vajithChamuditha-99/vajithChamuditha-99/README.md

 ```

 <h3 align="left"> 🌐 Connect with Me</h3>
 Let's connect and collaborate on exciting projects!
-You can reach me on:
+You can reach me on: <a href="mailto:vajithc@gmail.com">vajithc@gmail.com</a>

 <h3 align="left"> 🔭 Languages and Tools:</h3>